Here Comes the Navy: Plot

-Riveter "Chesty" O'Conner (James Cagney) and his best friend, "Droopy" (Frank McHugh), join the US Navy to annoy O'Connor's nemesis, Chief Petty Officer "Biff" Martin (Pat O'Brien).
-O'Conner gets himself court-martialled for being AWOL while visiting Martin's sister Dorothy (Gloria Stuart).
-Disgruntled at his treatment, O'Connor angrily derides the Navy and finds himself ostracized by his fellow sailors.
+Riveter "Chesty" O'Connor and his best friend "Droopy" join the US Navy to annoy O'Connor's nemesis, Chief Petty Officer "Biff" Martin.
+O'Connor gets himself court-martialed for being AWOL while visiting Martin's sister Dorothy.
+Disgruntled at his treatment, O'Connor angrily derides the Navy and finds himself ostracized by his fellow sailors in the USS Arizona.

-During gunnery practice, O'Conner helps put out a fire in a gun room and receives the Navy Cross medal, but is still determined to get out of the Navy.
-Later.
-O'Conner transfers to the US Naval Air Service and is assigned to the rigid airship USS Macon.
-When the Macon tries to dock, Martin is accidentally caught on a guide rope and is hoisted into the air.
-Despite orders, O'Conner climbs down the rope and saves Martin's life by parachuting both of them to the ground.
+During gunnery practice, O'Connor puts out a fire in a 14-inch gun turret and receives the Navy Cross medal, but is still determined to get out of the Navy.
+Later, O'Connor transfers to the US Naval Air Service and is assigned to the rigid airship USS Macon.
+When the Macon tries to dock, Chief Martin is accidentally caught on a guide rope and is hoisted into the air.
+Despite orders, O'Connor climbs down the rope and saves Martin's life by parachuting both of them to the ground.

-Later, at the wedding of O'Conner to Dorothy, Martin finds out that O'Conner has been promoted to boatswain and now outranks him.
+Later, at the wedding of O'Connor to Dorothy, Martin finds out that O'Connor has been promoted to warrant boatswain and now outranks him.

 Cast

 Production

-With the full cooperation of the US Navy, principal photography which ended early May 1934, took place at a number of naval facilities, including the Bremerton Navy yard, Washington, Naval Training Station, San Diego, California, as well as other locations in San Pedro and Sunnyvale, California.
+With the full cooperation of the US Navy, principal photography, which ended early May 1934, took place at a number of naval facilities, including the Bremerton Navy yard, Washington, Naval Training Station, San Diego, California, as well as other locations in San Pedro and Sunnyvale, California.
 Naval personnel made up many of the extras on the film.
 Of historical interest is that a portion of the filming of Here Comes the Navy took place aboard the battleship Arizona, which was sunk by the Japanese on December 7, 1941, at Pearl Harbor.
 Further, portions of the film also include shots of the dirigible Macon, a year before the accident that destroyed the airship with the loss of two crew.